IBMStreams/streamsx.json/_docs/03-developer_overview.md

 {% include toc %}
 {% include editme %}

-##Supported IBM Streams versions
+## Support for different IBM Streams versions

 With IBM Streams 4.3 the new type **optional&lt;&gt;** was introduced.
-Providing support for this feature makes the new JSON toolkit versions (&gt;1.5) incompatible with  IBM Streams releases &lt; 4.3.
+Providing support for this feature makes the new JSON toolkit versions (&gt;=1.5) incompatible with IBM Streams releases &lt;4.3.

 New toolkit releases are developed in **develop** branch and released on **master** branch.